+Broadcaster Inputs S

-Broaucaster inputs ) Adding Input Stream ms Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).
+Adding Input Strea ms

+Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).

 Encryption key (for Encryption enabled) Click Generate to generate an encryption key.
 The generated encryption key must be sent to the end-user to decipher the received encoded stream.

 Recording parameters Select this checkbox to customize the recording parameters.

-Select the radio button for the desired storage type and then fill in the relevant parameters.
-Destination Type • Record to disk - the recording is saved on the local disk. • Record to S3 - the file is saved to your AWS S3 Bucket.
-Record to Disk Parameters Specify the file name pattern that Zixi will use to generate when saving the recorded content.
+Destination Type Select the radio button for the desired storage type and then fill in the relevant parameters. • Record to disk - the recording is saved on the local disk. • Record to S3 - the file is saved to your AWS S3 Bucket.

+Record to Disk Parameters

+File Name Specify the file name pattern that Zixi will use to generate when saving the recorded content.
 A separate file will be generated for each recording up to the time specified in the Max recorded file duration parameter (see above).
 After this duration a new file will be generated.

 The file name pattern can include any string and up to five variables listed below.
 Only the %T=HH.MM.SS creation time is mandatory.
-You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: File Name Template • %S=stream id - optional. %Y=year - optional %M=month - optional %D=day - optional • %T=HH.MM.SS creation time - mandatory For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
-Max recorded file duration [hours] Specify the maximum time allotted for recording a video stream.
-Default: 2 hours Keep recorded files for [hours] Specify the maximum time for storing the recording.
-Default: 0 hours Optionally specify a storage location for the recorded files that is relative to the root folder.
-This location bypasses the location specified as the root folder in the
+You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows:

+Template %S=stream id - optional.

+%Y=year - optional

+%M=month - optional

+%D=day - optional

+• %T=HH.MM.SS creation time - mandatory

+For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.

-79 | Zixi Broadcaster DOC16-83-0026
+79 | Zixi Broadcaster DOC16-83-0027